lankydan/lankydanblog-jamstack/content/blog/2019/corda-flows-can-do-anything/index.md

 cover_image: ./title-card.png
 ---

-Flows can do a lot more than proposing new transactions to record between organisations.
+In Corda, Flows can do a lot more than proposing new transactions to record between organisations.
 Although, saying they can do _anything_ is probably a bit far-reaching (it's catchy though).
 What I really want to say, is that flows are the entry points into a node.
 Corda provides a series of functions to interact with a node via RPC.
 These cover the more straightforward use cases, such as querying the vault, but there is a limitation to what is provided.
 Flows cover any of the _non standard_ logic that needs to be triggered.
+So, if you want to expose an API from a Corda node that a client can trigger or consume, then this post is for you.

+I will be exploring the use of flows as entry points to a node throughout this post.
+Flows that propose new transactions are shown in many other tutorials and have been excluded from this post.
+The limelight will be solely shone onto flows that can be leveraged to provide different functionality.

 ## The theory

+As mentioned in the introduction, and I want to reiterate it, the only way to expose an endpoint or API from a Corda node is through a flow.
+The existing RPC endpoints will handle the _standard_ functionality.

+In my opinion, exposing the functionality of a node through flows is very similar to writing HTTP endpoints for a web server.
+You must define what is accessible.
+Clients cannot request access to any internal code inside the web server.
+If there is not an endpoint, an error is sent back.
+The same concept is true for Corda.
+It is then more straightforward to reason about what a client can or cannot do when interacting with a node.

-The easiest way to get this started is by showing you an example:
+In regards to the implementation, the easiest way to get started is by showing you an example:

 ```kotlin
 @StartableByRPC